What are the Symptoms of a Bad Tie Rod?

 If you do find yourself in need of a new tie rod end you generally have two options: an OE replacement like the original or a premium aftermarket replacement.
 As with most things price can reflect quality so a cheaper part can get the job done, but since you’ve already had problems with the original tie rod ends you may want a solution that will last longer.

 One fairly simple and cheap upgrade for longer tie rod end life is a polyurethane dust boot.
 The dust boot on your tie rod end is like a shield against weather, water, and everything else that gets thrown around under your vehicle.
 Almost all dust boots on OE tie rods are made of nitrile or rubber which is a good choice since the boot needs to bend and flex, but as that boot is stressed by every movement of the steering wheel the rubber can begin to give out and wear down.
 Also, rubber is susceptible to weather, age, and motor chemicals which can cause it to become brittle and tear.

 Polyurethane dust boots are a more durable longer lasting option that will not impede the tie rod end’s range of motion and stands up to the conditions that can degrade and damage rubber.
 This is a practical upgrade for any daily driver but is especially helpful for those who travel in wet or icy climates, commute over badly maintained roads, or spend a significant amount of time off-road.

 Check out this resource if you need to measure for a dust boot for your tie rod end.

 Moog Tie Rod Ends

 If you’re already experiencing the symptoms of worn tie rod ends then you’ll need a replacement.
-If you want a more durable part that is designed for better operation and longevity than the original then Moog is an excellent brand to go with.
+If you want a more durable part that is designed for better operation and longevity than the original then Moog tie rod ends are an excellent choice.